Guidance and tips for buying a kayak or canoe paddle

 When the blades are at different angles to each other, the top blade is aerodynamically at a better angle and therefore the wind resistance is significantly lower.

-Almost all the paddles in our range have either a graduated or free adjustable blade angle, but before buying a paddle you should check that it has either an adjustable blade angle or a fixed angle to suit your purpose.
+Almost all the paddles in our range have either a gradual or a freely adjustable blade angle, but before buying a paddle you should check that it has either an adjustable blade angle or a fixed angle to suit your purpose.

-We have a range of pallets from 550-660cm2 in surface area.
+Our paddles have blades ranging from 550-660cm2 in surface area.
 The more surface area you have, the heavier and more powerful each stroke of the paddle will be.

-Big, strong or technically skilled paddlers prefer large paddles and for smaller paddlers and campers we recommend a smaller paddle to start with.
+Big, strong or technically skilled paddlers prefer large paddles and for smaller paddlers and touring paddlers we recommend a smaller paddle to start with.
 The most popular surface area is 590cm2.

 The paddles come in different shapes and sizes.
 For those with a long, steady trip, we recommend an elongated, oval and narrower paddle, which means less energy is spent paddling.
 This smaller paddle does not take as much upwind, and is lighter in the water because the water resistance is reduced with each stroke.
-The sea paddle works as a general term, so even if you paddle exclusively on lakes/rivers, you can safely choose a sea paddle for your hobby.
-A good example of a sea kayak for camping is Select X-Line with 590cm2 platform.
+The "sea" paddle works as a general term, so even if you paddle exclusively on lakes/rivers, you can safely choose a sea paddle for your hobby.
+A good example of a sea kayak paddle is Select X-Line with a 590cm2 blade.

-For those looking for a more rugged paddle, for example for training purposes, or for short trips, we recommend the paddle, which has a larger board size.
+For those looking for a more sporty paddle, for example for training purposes, or for short trips, we recommend a paddle which has a larger blade size.
 As the surface area of the paddle increases, so does the resistance to wind and water when paddling.
-This paddle is easier to squeeze into a hard pace and paddling rhythm, but it is also heavier on the muscles and uses more energy, making it less ideal for long, flat distances than a sea paddle.
-An example of this is Select X-Blade with 660cm2 platform.
+With a larger-bladed paddle it's easier to squeeze into a faster pace and paddling rhythm, but it is also more exhausting on the muscles and uses more energy, making it less ideal for long, flat distances than a sea paddle.
+An example of this is Select X-Blade with 660cm2 blades.

 Your paddling angle will also influence which type of paddle you should buy for your hobby.
 High-angle paddlers, who are often experienced, will get more out of a large paddle, while beginners or those who paddle at a more leisurely pace are more likely to tire too quickly with an isolavel paddle.
 So as a simple reminder; high paddling angle = bigger paddle and low paddling angle = narrower sea paddle.